-- Fridges/freezers (*not ammonia fridges often used in vehicles, caravans, and boats).
-These are not classed as household waste and need to be disposed of via properly licenced commercial contractors who can be found through a Google search.
-If residents have any further questions, please contact the waste management team firstname.lastname@example.org
+- Fridges/freezers (*not ammonia fridges often used in vehicles, caravans, and boats as these are not classed as household waste and need to be disposed of via properly licenced commercial contractors who can be found through a Google search).
+If residents have any further questions, please contact the waste management team email@example.com

 - Furniture (such as sofas, chairs, bookcases etc)